Jadepypy/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

 # Lab 3 Part 2

-For Part 2, you will redesign the interaction with the speech-enabled device using the data collected, as well as feedback from part 1.

-## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...